When it comes to digital pianos, the name Roland inspires a lot of confidence.

 In terms of sound selection, the Yamaha P-515 features an incredible selection of sounds (538), almost double the amount of sounds in the FP-60.

-There are 11 pianos built in that use Yamaha’s flagship CFX and Bosendorfer Imperial sampling as well as VRM (Virtual String Modelling) for added realism.
+There are 11 pianos built in that use Yamaha’s flagship CFX and Bosendorfer Imperial sampling as well as VRM (Virtual String Modeling) for added realism.

 Speaking of realism, Yamaha used their NWX (Natural Wood X) keys on the P-515, delivering the same natural feeling you get from their Clavinova line.